 After 30 years of renting studio space in New York City, Alvin Ailey opened their own studio, the Joan Weill Center for Dance, creating the largest building dedicated to dance in all of NYC.

-At 80,000sf, the center spans two lots on its West 55th Street block, with six floors on the corner lot and three on the mid-block lot due to the neighborhood’s zoning restrictions.
+At 80,000sf, the theater spans two lots on its West 55th Street block, with six floors on the corner lot and three on the mid-block lot due to the neighborhood’s zoning restrictions.
 Recognizing that they might grow even further, they left enough space within the zoning guidance to add a fourth floor to the mid-block section if the need arose, which it did – quickly.

 Since the Weill Center opened in 2005, the dance company has expanded its programs substantially, adding more classes for the general public as well as additional dance companies, a choreography lab and other facilities.
 After assessing their space needs, the organization determined that adding only one floor just wouldn’t be enough.
 Instead, they hoped to add three floors that would provide the necessary extra space and align with the other half of their building.